Christina Ippolito '09

 Even though it is a smaller college, Mount Union has a vast amount of resources available to enhance learning (such as the equipment in the exercise science lab, the anatomy lab and internship opportunities).

 Class with Dr. Mendel was rarely a dull moment.
 He also had us constantly thinking critically about information because he emphasized that there will always be new research in any aspect of the exercise physiology world.
 Dr. Mendel would always look for ways to improve the program so that we had real-world experience as well as a familiarity with the latest academic advancements.

-Some of my favorite memories of Mount Union include service projects with APO, late night studying in Bracy, hanging out in the dorm halls, Sunday cookouts and track adventures.
+Some of my favorite memories of Mount Union include service projects with Alpha Phi Omega, late night studying in Bracy, hanging out in the residence halls, Sunday cookouts and track adventures.